 #10 Data entry

 Data helps businesses to understand their demographic and ultimately create better products and services.
-With this huge data drive comes a need for admin input which helps businesses to organise and utilise this information.
+With this huge data drive comes a need for admin input which helps businesses to organise and utilise this information, be it via the mediums of data analysts or data scientists.